 Kim is currently in rewrites for her debut narrative feature film 'Cherry', a female cricket coming of age story, which was a recent semi-finalist for the Outfest Screenwriting Lab in Los Angeles.
 As well as developing several television projects through Screen Canberra's Accelerator Pod.

-She is passionate about supporting emerging filmmakers and teaches various aspects of filmmaking at the Academy of Film, Theatre & Television and mentors in filmmaking at Pymble Ladies College where her students were finalists in Trop Jnr in 2017 and 2018.
+She is passionate about supporting emerging filmmakers and teaches various aspects of filmmaking at the Academy of Film, Theatre & Television and used to mentor in filmmaking at Pymble Ladies College where her students were finalists in Trop Jnr in 2017 and 2018.

 She can be contacted at:

 delphicinsight (at) gmail.com